Acute cholecystitis is inflammation of the gallbladder. It usually happens when a gallstone blocks the cystic duct.

 Gallstones are small stones, usually made of cholesterol, that form in the gallbladder.
 The cystic duct is the main opening of the gallbladder.

-Gallstones are very common, affecting about 1 in 10 adults in the UK.
+Gallstones are very common, affecting more than 1 in 10 adults in the UK.

 They do not usually cause symptoms, but can occasionally cause episodes of pain (biliary colic) or acute cholecystitis.

 Acute cholecystitis is potentially serious because of the risk of complications.

 It usually needs to be treated in hospital with rest, intravenous fluids and antibiotics.